KrishnaKumar2610/Employee_portal/README.md

 1. Open Employee poratl app
 2. Then it will display "activity_main" layout file and it will ask , "USER NAME" and "PASSWORD" ,In which We have to give "USER NAME as a krishna" and "PASSWORD as a 1234".
 3. If we enter wrong data in this, it will give "LOGIN FAILED" in pages itself.
 4. If we enter correct data , it will display "activity_emplists" layout file.
-In which , We can see team members details one by one.If we click the button of one team member , then it will display details of         that member of thier team.
+In which, Each team members details can be seen one by one.If we click the details button of any employee, then it will display the  details of that employee on thier team.

-      for example --> If we Cilck first team member click button , then it will display "activity_last1" layout file.
+      for example --> Cilck the first team member -->"A.Krishna Kumar" which holds details button. click that button, then it will display "activity_last1" layout file.

 FEATURES OF EMPLOYEE PORTAL APP